ArianeAchingui/retail-sales-analysis/README.md

 # retail-sales-analysis

+## Project Overview
+This project explores and analyzes the **Online Retail II** dataset to understand sales performance, customer behavior, and product trends.
+The goal is to build a clear, end-to-end data pipeline:

+- **Excel** – Clean raw transactional data (handle missing values, remove duplicates, returns, format dates, etc).
+- **Python (EDA)** – Explore sales, customers, products, and revenue trends through data visualizations.
+- **SQL (SQLite)** – Validate insights with queries, aggregate metrics, and prepare the dataset for reporting.
+- **Power BI** – Design an interactive dashboard to communicate insights visually.

+By combining Excel, Python, SQL, and Power BI, this project demonstrates how raw data can be transformed into **actionable business intelligence**, highlighting key revenue drivers and customer segments.

 ## Data Cleaning Process using Excel

 The dataset (Online Retail II from UCI Machine Learning Repository) was cleaned in Excel before analysis.
 Key steps included: